officelifehq/docs/docs/documentation/communicate/worklogs.md

 ### On the team's dashboard

 When the employee is part of a team, he has access to a tab on his/her dashboard.
-Inside, there is a summary of every worklog of every team member for everyone to see, per day.
+Inside, there is a summary of every work log of every team member for everyone to see, per day.
 The summary of work logs lists the 5 working days of the current week, and the entries for Friday of the previous week.

 ![image of the work logs](./img/dashboard_worklog_teams.png)